Quantaphocpython/rocs-source/README.md

 -   **Radix UI**: Accessible, polished components for dialogs, tooltips, and more. 🛠️

 -   **Viem & Ethers.js**: Blockchain connectivity for wallets, transactions, and smart contracts. 🔐

--   **HappyChain SDK**: Gas sponsorship and session keys for a frictionless blockchain experience. ✨

 Together, these tools create a slick, immersive frontend tied to the **HappyChain Testnet**—ready for card-slinging chaos! 🃏💥